nicholasdille/dille.name/_posts/2020/2020-06-01-using-buildkit-for-cloud-native-builds-in-gitlab.md

 <!--more-->

-When the question came up during the talk, I only answered that I have successfully tested running BuildKit in GitLab CI but the situaton did not allow for a detailed answer so I will present you with two answers.
+When the question came up during the talk, I only answered that I have successfully tested running BuildKit in GitLab CI but the situaton did not allow for a detailed answer so I will present you with two answers to make up for leaving this open.
 Both will be using [rootless](https://github.com/moby/buildkit/blob/master/docs/rootless.md) to reduce the attack surface against the container runtime.

 ## Answer 1: Running the BuildKit daemon as a service

 The most obvious approach to running BuildKit in GitLab CI is executing the daemon and the CLI separately.
-As `buildkitd` must be running in the background, a [service](https://docs.gitlab.com/ee/ci/yaml/#services) can be defined to achieve this.
+As `buildkitd` must be running to execute `buildctl`, a [service](https://docs.gitlab.com/ee/ci/yaml/#services) can be defined to achieve this.
 Services are launched before executing any commands of the job and will not be stopped until after the job has finished.
+The approach is based on exposing the BuildKit daemon on TCP.
 There are a few things to note in the following example:

-- Using an `alias` for the service makes accessing the service easier
+- Using an `alias` for the service makes accessing it easier from the pipeline job

-- `buildctl` accepts an environment variable `BUILDKIT_HOST` to access the daemon over TCP
+- `buildctl` accepts an environment variable `BUILDKIT_HOST` how to access the daemon

 - The image `moby/buildkit:rootless` starts the BuildKit daemon by default, therefore the `entrypoint` must be overridden